After you have asked yourself the First Question:

 We also recommend sourcing some local clones from our preferred suppliers as it’s stable genes and you can fill your tent with 1 strain if you want to make a specific oil or extraction.

-Otherwise, I say plant different strains, as you need to find your favourite and you need to understand that each strain’s (each plant actually) personality is completely different.
+Otherwise, I say plant different strains, as you need to find your favorite and you need to understand that each strain’s (each plant actually) personality is completely different.

 There are many willing experts and growers willing to help so don’t be shy if you don’t know, we are all learning together and a great network ensures that so many new growers are able to communicate with the more experienced not only to learn but to exchange new ideas.